Dodgers–Padres rivalry: 2000s

+4+1 Game

 The last game of the series on September 18 was a rocky start for the Dodgers.
 Brad Penny gave up four runs in the first inning, giving San Diego a 4-0 lead.
 Los Angeles slowly climbed back into the game, and tied the score 4-4 in the third inning.
 Neither team scored again until San Diego scored two in the top of the 8th to take a 6-4 lead.
 The Dodgers would cut San Diego's lead to one run after Wilson Betemit drove in Marlon Anderson with an RBI single.
 San Diego scored three runs in the top of the 9th and appeared to have broken the game wide open with a 9-5 lead.
 With a four-run lead, San Diego elected to bring in Jon Adkins to pitch the 9th instead of closer Trevor Hoffman, who at the time was just three saves shy of tying the all-time record.
 Jeff Kent and J. D. Drew hit back-to-back home runs off of Adkins to close the lead to 9–7 with nobody out.
 San Diego then elected to bring Hoffman in to finish the game.
 Hoffman however, gave up back-to-back home runs to Martin and Anderson on the first two pitches Hoffman threw, tying the score at 9–9.
 It was only the fourth time a team hit four consecutive home runs in an inning, and the first time since the Minnesota Twins did so in 1964.
 San Diego scored a run in the top of the 10th on Josh Bard's RBI single to take a 10–9 lead.
 However, after Kenny Lofton walked, Nomar Garciaparra hit the game-winning two-run walk off home run.
 The Dodgers' 11–10 victory gave them a half game lead over San Diego with just two weeks left in the season.